kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 Implementation Phase 1: Watch for non-ready pods with CreateContainerError status.
 The error message will indicate the if the failure is related to QoS-class resources.
 Generally, pod events would be a good source for determining if problems are related to QoS-class resources feature.
+For kube-scheduler and kubelet the existing metrics (e.g.
+`kubelet_started_containers_errors_total`) can be used.

 Future implementation phases: TBD.